Compute

 4. Choose Backups & Restorations in the navigation pane one the left, and click Modify Backup Policy.

-5. In the displayed dialog box, click to disable automated backup and click OK.
+5. In the displayed dialog box, click and click OK.

 Figure 3 Disabling the automated backup policy